twrchtrwyth/pelican/content/markdown_syntax_test.md

 ![Jasper][jasper pic]

-Here, in the unrendered document, the link to the above picture is visible:
+Here, in the unrendered document, the link to the above picture is visible: (link is broken)

 [jasper pic]: https://guybrushthreepwood.noho.st/lychee/uploads/small/32e59f1be6c32bdda482b2f303ef8a04.JPG